julietansy/Data-with-Danny/Case Study #2/Pizza Runner.md

 | 21          | 3           |
 | 23          | 3           |

+It was being observed that the higher volume of pizza orders during the following hours of the day:

+- 13:00 (1:00 PM), 18:00 (6:00 PM), 21:00 (9:00 PM) and 23:00 (11:00 PM):

+The concentration of higher pizza orders during the meal hours, such as lunch (13:00), dinner (18:00), supper (21:00), and late-night snacks (23:00), suggests a clear pattern of peak demand during traditional meal times.

+The insight underscores the importance for Pizza Runner to strategically manage operations, allocate resources efficiently, and possibly consider offering promotions or incentives during these peak hours to optimize sales and customer satisfaction.

 10. What was the volume of orders for each day of the week?

         SELECT